 3. Write stories with children.
 If you go on a trip to a relative’s house, the store, hospital, park, zoo, movie theater, take time to write about it with children.
 These stories don’t have to be about extraordinary things.
 In fact, the more routine and familiar children are with the trip, the more they’ll have to say say about it.

-4. Use the above personal word wall to help children spell words independently that are appropriate for their grade.
+4. Use a personal word wall to help children spell words independently that are appropriate for their grade.
 Click here for sight word lists by grade (K-4) that can be used on the personal word wall.
 Only words from the list that a child doesn’t know how to spell should go on the personal word wall.
-If you use this tool, you won’t here these words every five seconds, “How do you spell…”
+If you use this tool, you won’t hear these words every five seconds, “How do you spell…”

 5..
 Look in children’s favorite stories for ideas.
 Teachers call these books mentor texts.
 If a kid is thinking about how to start his story, take a look his favorite books start.